Riemann surfaces of second kind and effective finiteness theorems: Introduction and statements of results

 In the following theorem we take $E=\{-1,1,\infty\}$.
-We will often refer to $\mathbb{P}^1\setminus \{-1,1,\infty\}$ as to the twice punctured complex plane $\mathbb{C}\setminus \{-1,1\}$.
+We will often refer to $\mathbb{P}^1\setminus \{-1,1,\infty\}$ as the thrice punctured Riemann sphere or the twice punctured complex plane $\mathbb{C}\setminus \{-1,1\}$.
 Note that a continuous mapping from a Riemann surface to the twice punctured complex plane is reducible, iff it is homotopic to a mapping with image in a once punctured disc contained in $\mathbb{P}^1\setminus E$.
 (The puncture may be equal to $\infty$.)
-There are countably many non-homotopic reducible holomorphic mappings from any finite open Riemann surface of second kind with non-trivial fundamental group to the twice punctured complex plane (see the proof of Theorem 7 in \cite{Jo5}).
+There are countably many non-homotopic reducible holomorphic mappings with target being the twice punctured complex plane and source being any finite open Riemann surface with only thick ends and non-trivial fundamental group (see the proof of Lemma 15 in \cite{Jo5}).
+On the other hand the following theorem holds. \begin{thm} For each open connected Riemann surface $X$ of genus $g\geq0$ with $m+1\geq 1$ holes there are up to homotopy at most $3(\frac{3}{2}e^{24\pi \lambda_7(X)})^{2g+m}$ irreducible holomorphic mappings from $X$ into $Y\stackrel{def}=\mathbb{P}^1\setminus \{-1,1,\infty\}$. \end{thm} Notice that the Riemann surface $X$ is allowed to be of second kind.
+If $X$ is a torus with a hole, $\lambda_7(X)$ may be replaced by $\lambda_3(X)$.
+If $X$ is a planar domain, $\lambda_7(X)$ may be replaced by $\lambda_4(X)$